alexelash/personal-website/_pages/resume.md

           - Led and executed in-house redesign of company logo, visual identity, and brand architecture strategy.
 Engaged Senior Leadership Team in workshops to clarify our brand personality and coordinated execution across all functions of the business.
           - Art direct and design landing pages, trade shows, paid ads, social media, and email marketing.
           - Lead and execute design for the user experience and visual design of marketing website and landing pages.
-          - Manage globally located full-time employees and independent contractors, ranging from junior to mid-level specialists in Web Production, Web Development, Design, Video Production, and Social Media.
+          - Manage globally located full-time employees and independent contractors, ranging from junior to mid-level specialists in Organic Growth, Web Production, Web Development, Design, Video Production, and Social Media.
       - title: Marketing Lead & UX Designer
         company: Azavea
         url: https://www.azavea.com/